 When a meteorite hits the Earth's surface, the kinetic energy released in that impact is estimated to be between 10 and 10 ergs.
 This is instantly transferred to the ground by a shock wave, which intensely fractures and disintegrates the rock around the point of impact.
 A similar shock wave takes place in the meteorite so that it fragments into thousands of pieces and volatilizes.
 When this happens, large amounts of fragmented debris are thrown out, while solid bedrock is deformed up and out, and the crater rim is formed.
 Large volumes of rocky material fall back into the crater and fill the bottom, where molten rock can be buried.

-The Chicxulub crater is located in the northwest of the Yucatan Peninsula in Mexico.
+The Chicxulub crater is located northwest of the Yucatan Peninsula in Mexico.
 It measures more than 180 km in diameter and is one of the largest impact areas in the world.
 The bolide that formed the crater is estimated to be at least 10 km in diameter.
 Recently, the hypothesis has been reaffirmed that the impact is responsible for the mass extinction of the Cretaceous-Tertiary, killing off the dinosaurs, among others.

 Some critics argue that the impact was not the only reason for this extinction, although it may have contributed to a significant change in the composition of the atmosphere at that time, making the living conditions of many species more difficult.